inaka/elvis_core/MIGRATION.md

 ### Stricter configuration validation

-Configuration is validated more strictly: only the keys `files`, `ignore`, `ruleset`, and `rules` are allowed per rule group; unknown keys cause validation to fail.
+Configuration is validated more strictly: only the keys `files`, `ignore`, `allow_no_files`, `ruleset`, and `rules` are allowed per rule group; unknown keys cause validation to fail.
 Non‑existing rules or rulesets also fail validation (renamed/removed rules are handled as above and do not fail validation).

 ### Parallelism default